marcvidalbadia/eaR/README.md

 -->

 ## A short glipmse to auditory nerve images, the atom of **eaR**
 The **eaR**  package contains an adapted version of the auditory periphery model proposed by [Van Immerseel and Martens (1992)](https://asa.scitation.org/doi/10.1121/1.402840).
-The model simulates the cochlear mechanical filtering using an array of overlapping band-pass.
-An audio signal can be represented as a *auditory nerve image* (ANI), which is multivariate vector of neural discharges in different frequency bands.
+The model simulates the cochlear mechanical filtering using an array of overlapping band-pass filters.
+An audio signal can be then represented as a *auditory nerve image* (ANI), which is multivariate vector of neural discharges in different frequency bands.

 To calculate the ANI and periodicity pitch image (PPI) of the *SchumannKurioseGeschichte* dataset, type: